 Myopia in children is one of the most common vision problems of the current generation.
-More and more parents are noticing that their children have difficulty seeing at a distance, and the diagnosis of childhood myopia often occurs at increasingly younger ages.
+More and more parents notice that their little ones have difficulty seeing at a distance, and the diagnosis of childhood myopia often appears at increasingly younger ages.

 The good news?
-Myopia can be controlled, and its progression can be slowed down with the right measures and constant monitoring.
+Myopia can be controlled, and its progression can be slowed down with correct measures and constant monitoring.

 What is myopia in children?

-Myopia is a condition in which a child sees well up close but blurry at a distance.
-It is caused by the elongation of the eyeball or incorrect refraction of light.
+Myopia is a condition where a child sees well up close but blurry at a distance.
+It is caused by the elongation of the eyeball or incorrect light refraction.

 Screens and time spent indoors